Association of Food and Drug Officials

 All attendees will earn CEU credits during this training!

-This project is supported by the Food and Drug Administration (FDA) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award U2FFD007397 totaling $3,000,000 with 100 percent funded by FDA/HHS.
+This training program is supported by the Food and Drug Administration (FDA) of the U.S. Department of Health and Human Services (HHS) as part of financial assistance award number U01FD008398, totaling $3,425,000, with 100 percent funded by FDA/HHS.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by FDA/HHS, or the U.S. Government.

 Join the newsletter to stay informed about the latest food and medical products related news from AFDO